fluix/ffbt/README.md

         // See module.noParse in Webpack docs
     ],
     configureWebpack: (projectConfig, paths) => {
-        // Hook for customizing webpack config
+        // Hook for customizing Webpack config
         // You have access to the selected environment and helper for path calculation
-        // Just return the part of webpack config and it will be merged with the main config automatically
+        // Just return the part of Webpack config and it will be merged with the main config automatically
         // Use it if you want to slightly extend functionality

-        // In this example we add OfflinePlugin to add a Offline functionality to your app return {
+        // In this example, we add OfflinePlugin to add offline functionality to your app return {
             plugins: [
                 new OfflinePlugin(),